 Toremifene (Fareston ®)

-You will see your doctor regularly while you have this treatment so they can monitor its effects.
+You will see your doctor regularly while you have this treatment so that they can monitor its effects.
 This information should help you discuss any queries about your treatment and its side effects with your doctor or specialist nurse.

-Toremifene fits into the oestrogen receptor and blocks oestrogen from reaching the cancer cells.
+Many breast cancers rely on the hormone oestrogen to grow.
+This is called oestrogen receptor-positive (ER positive) breast cancer.
+Toremifene blocks oestrogen from reaching the cancer cells.
 This means the cancer either grows more slowly or stops growing altogether.

-How toremifene is taken
+When toremifene is used

 Back to top

 Toremifene may be used to treat women with ER positive breast cancer, and who have been through the menopause.
 It is usually used to treat breast cancer that has spread to other areas of the body (secondary breast cancer).

 Toremifene may be taken for as long as it is effective in controlling the cancer.
 Your doctors will discuss the length of treatment they feel is appropriate for your situation.